-The Heirloom Collective, Inc. ("THC") is planning to operate a co-located (Cultivation, and Product Manufacturing) Registered Marijuana Dispensary ("RMD").
-This policy and procedure will summarize our Record Keeping Policies and Procedures which is compliant with both 935 CMR 500.000, 935 CMR 501 and 935 CMR 502 ("the Regulations")
+The Heirloom Collective, Inc. ("THC") is currently operating a co-located Cultivation and Product Manufacturing Registered Marijuana Dispensary ("RMD").
+This policy and procedure will summarize our Record Keeping Policies and Procedures which is compliant with both 935 CMR 500, 935 CMR 501 and 935 CMR 502 ("the Regulations")